John Emmeus Davis: Career

-Davis was a co-founder of Burlington Associates in Community Development, LLC In 1993, a national consulting cooperative that has provided assistance to a dozen cities and over 100 community land trusts in the United States and other countries.
+Davis was a co-founder of Burlington Associates in Community Development, LLC in Vermont in 1993, a national consulting cooperative that has provided assistance to a dozen cities and over 100 community land trusts in the United States and other countries.
 Davis has also worked with Habitat for Humanity, helping a number of affiliates to adopt forms of housing that remain permanently affordable.
 Habitat for Humanity International commissioned him to prepare its 2017 Shelter Report, a publication entitled Affordable for Good: Building Inclusive Communities through Homes that Last.

 Davis has been a visiting fellow at the Lincoln Institute of Land Policy and a Senior Fellow at the National Housing Institute since 2010.
 He joined Greg Rosenberg and colleagues from six different countries in founding the International Center for Community Land Trusts in 2018.
 He has been the editor-in-chief of the Center's publishing division, Terra Nostra Press, since the imprint's founding in 2019.